 The Extent of The Lie Doesn’t Matter: Lying Is Abusive

 Anne: It doesn’t matter the extent of the lie.
 Yours was huge.
 Some of them are a lot smaller, but either way for some reason just saying, “You know what, I’m not going to school.
 I’m not going to graduate,” is beyond them.

 It’s a pretty simple thing to say.
 “I don’t want to go to school.
 Instead, I’m going to work at the local cellphone store or whatever.
 I’m going to work at Costco.”
 It doesn’t matter.
 There are a lot of really great jobs that people can get that don’t require a college degree.
 It doesn’t mean you are a failure.
 Lots of people have great jobs that don’t require a college degree.

 At any point, during this time, he could’ve said, “You know what, I don’t want to go to college.
 I’m not going to go.
 I’m going to get this other job.”
 But it sounds like, in his world, for some reason that was not an option for him because people would look at him differently or whatever.
 He wanted the entitlements that come along with that.
-He also apparently didn’t want to get a regular job, I guess because was he employed at all during this time?
+He also apparently didn’t want to get a regular job.
+Was he employed at all during this time?